Connect with others who understand.

 • Taste changes

-• White lesions that look like cottage cheese on your tongue, your cheek, or the roof of your mouth
+• White, “cottage cheese-like” lesions on your tongue or cheek or the roof of your mouth

 • Fluid-filled blisters